 I’m a stay at home mom of 3, a dedicated product reviewer with a passion for testing viral TikTok finds.
 From skincare to household items, I personally buy, test, and provide honest, long-term reviews so you don’t have to waste money on trends that don’t deliver.
 My reviews are based on real experiences, not just first impressions, and I always give a balanced take on what works, what doesn’t, and what’s worth your time.
 NOTE - WE ARE INDEPENDENTLY SUPPORTED BY OUR READERS, and we may earn a commission when you buy through our links.

-One thought on “Is Uvora Milk Thistle Detox a Scam?
+9 thoughts on “Is Uvora Milk Thistle Detox a Scam?
 BRUTALLY honest reviews”

 1. I am currently experiencing the same issue unsubscribing to this product with Uvora.
 I contacted Uvora customer service and they are making it very difficult to unsubscribe after I questioned the automatic renewal.
 I haven’t even finished one bottle, and they are ready to send out two more!